Megrax/employee-page/design-doc.md

 |   3   | **Create a Pull Request** to merge changes. | **Create a Pull Request** to merge changes.                      |
 |   4   | Accept the changes by **merging PR**.       | Accept the changes by **merging PR**.                            |

-Thanks to [GitHub REST API](https://docs.github.com/en/rest/guides/getting-started-with-the-rest-api), the whole process can be done by programmatically sending requests to GitHub server.
-Although the project is hosted on GitHub, users don't need to clone and commit at code level.
-Changes can be made directly on the page.
-If the user wants to add or edit something, a modal with an embedded editor will pop up.
-After the user presses confirm button, requests will be automatically sent out to create a Pull Request on the changes.
+Thanks to [GitHub REST API](https://docs.github.com/en/rest/guides/getting-started-with-the-rest-api)s, the whole process can be done by programmatically sending some requests.
+Although the project is hosted on GitHub, users no longer clone and commit at code level.
+Instead, changes happen directly on the page.
+If the user wants to add or edit something, a modal with an embedded editor pops up.
+With a simple click to confirm, requests will be automatically sent out for a new PR.
+And due to modern deployment platforms like [Vercel](https://vercel.com), a preview deployment will be available for maintainers just in minutes.

-Due to modern deployment platforms, Git-based changes are now easy to preview.
-For example, with [Vercel](https://vercel.com), pending Pull Requests will be deployed to a preview environment where maintainers can view the new page within minutes.

 #### Handling Conflicts

-Conflicts on file changes is something inevitable for Git-based projects, so a good way to handle them should be under consideration.
-In this project, users can create **at most one** Pull Request for each employee/department change.
-If there has been any single pending PR related to an employee/department, users cannot edit it until the pending PR is resolved.
+Conflicts on file changes is something inevitable for Git-based projects, which should be under consideration.
+In this project, users can create **at most one** Pull Request for each employee/department's change.
+If there has been a pending PR related to an employee/department already, users cannot edit it until the pending PR is resolved.

 In this way, we "dodge" conflicts.